Giorgio-IMAGINARIA/holition/README.md

 # EXPLANATION

-First problem: the API has difficulties to be accesses and returns an error 405 if the endpoint
+First problem: the API has difficulties to be accessed and returns an error 405 if the endpoint

 http://api.openweathermap.org/data/2.5/weather?q=London,uk&appid=6145faa5ad3dafd8fb271ad16c0d7dab